 Cons

 Modern houses, often known as mid-century modern, are gaining popularity among homeowners.
-These residences were built between 1935 and 1975 and are divided into two types: ranch and split-level.
+These types of house styles were built between 1935 and 1975 and are divided into two types: ranch and split-level.

 Features: